 You might plan to use a Samsung T5 or T7 on your computer for working or gaming, given the benefits of SSD.
 However, if you change the hard drive, you might need to reinstall the operating system and suffer data loss.
 Is there a way to replace the hard drive with SSD without reinstalling the OS and risking data loss?

 Yes, there is, and it's called cloning, which can help you transfer your data from your HDD to a new SSD without losing anything important.
 So, if you find yourself under such circumstances, you can turn to professional SSD cloning software for help.
 In that case, EaseUS Disk Copy is precisely the one for you.

 EaseUS Disk Copy has all the necessities you need to transfer files from one storage to another.
-It allows you to clone a hard drive with bad sectors and upgrade a disk to a larger one without reinstalling your Windows.
+It lets you clone your system, disk, partitions, etc., allows you to clone a hard drive with bad sectors, and upgrade a disk to a larger one without reinstalling your Windows.
 Besides, it also lets you clone the C drive to an external hard drive.

 So, why use this particular tool?
 Here are a few reasons: